-1.7 EES Graduate-Program Management
+1.7 EES Graduate Program Management

 The EES graduate program is overseen by a faculty member who serves as Graduate Coordinator, and also acts as Chair of the GIC.
-The GIC oversees all departmental procedures relevant to graduate students and works with one of the departmental coordinators (currently Nancy Roman) to administer the program.
+The GIC oversees all departmental procedures relevant to graduate students and works with the departmental coordinator to administer the program.
 The GIC also assesses graduate student progress, proposes new policies and changes to existing policies, and manages the admissions process.
 The departmental faculty as a whole have final approval over matters of degree requirements and policies.